gear-foundation/gear-wiki/docs/getting-started-in-5-minutes.md

 ![img alt](./img/connect_account.png)

 7. In accordance with the Actor model, smart contracts are uploaded to a network via messages.
-Gear node charges a gas fee during message processing (see also about [gas](developing-contracts/messaging.md#gas)).
+Gear node charges a gas fee during message processing.
 Your account balance needs to have enough funds to upload a smart-contract to the `TestNet`.
 Click "Get test balance".

 ![img alt](./img/get-balance.png)